Vallejo, California: Economy

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

 Arts and culture

 In recent years, Vallejo has attracted a large community of artists to the region in search of lower rent and larger work-spaces.
 Artists pushed out of larger Bay Area cities like San Francisco and Oakland have been working with city leaders to revitalize the once blighted downtown area.

 The artist-run Vallejo Art Walk scheduled on the second Friday of every month in downtown Vallejo has been recognized as a hub for artists in the Bay Area and the entirety of California.

-LGBT community
+LGBTQ community

 As early as the 1940s and before, Vallejo is known to have had a well-formed gay community, which was a short drive or boat ride away from San Francisco.
-At one time Vallejo boasted eight gay bars.
+At one time, Vallejo boasted eight gay bars.
 After a migration of gays and lesbians from San Francisco in the decade 2000–2009, openly gay members of the community encountered what they described as a backlash against them.
-The school district was threatened by the ACLU to be sued for harassment of a 17-year-old lesbian by school administrators.
+The school district was threatened by the ACLU with a lawsuit for harassment on behalf of a 17-year-old lesbian by school administrators.
 The school settled the lawsuit with the student.
-The school agreed to pay her $25,000, adopt a more stringent non-discrimination policy and include a curriculum that positively portrayed gay and lesbian people.
+The school agreed to pay her $25,000, adopt a more stringent non-discrimination policy, and include a curriculum that positively portrayed gay and lesbian people.